A light potato salad with a satisfying creamy tanginess from the combination of olive oil, vinegar and herbs.

 Potato salad is a favourite side dish that is fulfilling and nourishing.

-Another alternative is a French-style herb potato salad with olive oil and vinegar as the base rather than mayonnaise.
 While the ingredients can vary, French-style potato salad typically includes potatoes, vinegar and olive oil, fresh herbs like parsley or dill, onion, chives or spring onions, and sometimes capers.
+The recipe below is this style.

 This technique allows you to half the oil content from other French-style potato salad recipes.
-That’s what I found.
-Let me know in the comments below how you go with this step.

 Did you know that one potato contains nearly half (~40 %) of your daily requirement of vitamin C?